-This product is our pride and joy because it has helped so many couples to have pain-free intercourse.
+The MSH Silicone Vaginal Dilator is our pride and joy.
+It has helped so many couples to have pain-free intercourse.
 They have been custom made here in South Africa, according to the needs of the thousands of individuals and couples that the My Sexual Health (MSH) doctors have treated for vaginismus and other forms of painful intercourse.
+We have sold over 4000 units without a single come-back!

 *Dilators also available individually!
 Just select the size you want above.